AdobeDocs/campaign.en/help/v8/send/generating-personalized-pdf-documents.md

 ## Insert external images {#inserting-external-images}

+>[!IMPORTANT]
+>
+>External image URLs referenced in attachments must be added to the instance's approved URL allow list, or the corresponding resources will not be loaded.
+As a Campaign Administrator, use the Control Panel to add and manage allow-listed URLs.
+See [Add URL permissions](https://experienceleague.adobe.com/en/docs/control-panel/using/instances-settings/url-permissions){target="_blank"} for steps.

 The insertion of external images is useful if, for instance, you want to personalize a document with an image whose URL is entered in a field of the recipient.

 To do this, you need to configure a personalization block, then include a call to the personalization block in the attachment.